huggingface/Google-Cloud-Containers/examples/gke/tei-deployment/README.md

 ```

 > [!NOTE]
-> To select the specific version in our location of the GKE Cluster, you can run the following command:
+> To select the specific version in your location of the GKE Cluster, you can run the following command:
 >
 > ```bash
 > gcloud container get-server-config \